Marcel Tiemann: DTM

 In 2000, Tiemann joined the Deutsche Tourenwagen Masters series with Team Persson driving a Mercedes CLK in Original-Teile livery.
 Over 16 races, Tiemann scored 53 points and finished 10th in the Championship.
 In 2001, he switched to Manthey Racing, still driving a Mercedes, and over 3 races he scored his best finish in the series with 3rd at the Norisring.
 In 2002, Tiemann returned for 1 race at Hockenheim finishing 15th.

 24 Hours Nürburgring

-Tiemann's greatest successess have come in the 24 Hours Nürburgring.
+Tiemann's greatest successes have come in the 24 Hours Nürburgring.
 He won his first in 2003 in the E1-XP class with OPC Team Phoenix's Opel Astra V8.
 He returned with the same team in 2004 and finished in 10th, before switching to the A7 class with Manthey Racing in their Porsche for 2005.
 He would pilot the car to victory in 2006, the first of 4 back to back victories at the race; driving exclusively Manthey Porsche's.